decentralized-identity/github-did/README.md

 ghdid init alice@example.com yolo
 ```

+The email goes in your OpenPGP key, the password is used to protect your private key.

 This will clone the repo into `~/.github-did/${repo}`, where `repo` is specified by package.json repository (github-did).
 Your wallet will be created, encrypted and stored:

 `~/.github-did/wallet.json`